 Penetration testers can’t automate their work.
 They use some security tools such as manual vulnerability assessment and penetration testing tools to perform attacks (for example, Metasploit).
 They may also use techniques such as social engineering (including phishing) to evaluate the security posture of the company staff.

 Penetration tests are sometimes considered to be more thorough than vulnerability scans but in reality, they cover a different scope of vulnerabilities.
 Pen testing focuses on that, which cannot be discovered automatically, for example, on business logic vulnerabilities and new vulnerabilities (zero-day).
 You cannot expect that a vulnerability scan will be a part of a penetration test.

 Some companies believe that bounties are a good alternative to regular security testing.
-Bounties encourage freelance white-hat hackers to attempt to breach your systems so that they are awarded a prize for such a successful attempt.
+Bounties encourage freelance ethical hackers to attempt to breach your security controls so that they are awarded a prize for such a successful attempt.
 However, you cannot guarantee that talented white-hat hackers will know about your bounty or choose to pursue it, therefore bounties are unpredictable.

 Bounties are not a viable alternative to penetration testing but they are a valuable addition.
 A security-conscious business should have a public disclosure policy with suitable bounties.
 However, regular penetration tests must also be performed nevertheless.

 A vulnerability scan is an activity performed by an automated tool with minimum human assistance.
 By design, vulnerability scans should be performed on schedule and automatically as part of the software development lifecycle.
 Such a security scan is designed to find known problems although the vulnerability testing scope greatly depends on the chosen vulnerability scanning tool.